mvonpapen/PCC/Readme.md

 The wavelet transform is applied using a modified code originally provided by Torrence & Compo (see http://paos.colorado.edu/research/wavelets/).
 The modified code allows to perform the wavelet analysis for any given frequency instead of a logarithmically equidistant set of frequencies.

+Please excuse the current state of this code.
+It needs to be cleaned up, restructured and commented.
+This work is in progress.
+If you have any questions, please feel free to ask.

 Language: Matlab

 Test example: plot_synth_data.m generates a PCC of synthetic data as presented in Fig. 7 of /von Papen et al./ (2017) [requires mseb plotting function by Andreas Trier Poulsen (https://de.mathworks.com/matlabcentral/fileexchange/47950-mseb-x-y-errbar-lineprops-transparent-?focused=3861325&tab=function)]